- What are imaging tests?

 Other types of angiography: Advances in technology have led to other forms of angiography that take less time and mean fewer risks than x-ray angiography.
 CT angiography takes pictures of blood vessels using a CT scanner instead of a standard x-ray machine.
 The contrast dye can be put into a small vein in the arm instead of having to put a catheter into a major blood vessel.
 Magnetic resonance angiography (MRA) is an MRI study of the blood vessels.
 It may be done with or without contrast dye, and is also quicker than a standard x-ray angiogram.

-Intravenous pyelogram (IVP): This x-ray test is used to study kidney function and look for tumors in the urinary tract (but other tests like CT or MRI are more commonly used).
+Intravenous pyelogram (IVP): This x-ray test is used to study kidney function and look for tumors in the urinary tract, although other tests like CT or MRI are more commonly used for this.

 You will probably be asked not to eat or drink anything for about 12 hours before the test, and you must take laxatives to clean out your bowel.
 For the test itself, you lie on a table for a series of x-rays.
 Contrast dye is then given through a vein in your arm.
 Your kidneys remove the dye from the bloodstream, and it goes into the urinary tract.
 Another series of x-rays is taken over the next 30 minutes or so.
 Pressure may be applied to the belly to help make the image clearer.
 Once the dye has reached the bladder, you will be asked to pass urine while another x-ray is taken.